BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking

-To evaluate information-gathering capability, Table~\ref{tab:recall10} reports the recall@10 of ProgramFC, \textit{BOOST$_{\text{zs}}$}, and \textit{BOOST$_{\text{fs}}$} on HOVER.
-Recall@10 measures the proportion of ground-truth evidence found among the top-10 retrieved documents, reflecting a system's effectiveness in evidence retrieval.
-The results show that \textit{BOOST} outperforms ProgramFC across all hop settings, demonstrating superior retrieval performance.
-Additionally, \textit{BOOST$_{\text{fs}}$} consistently surpasses \textit{BOOST$_{\text{zs}}$}, confirming that our few-shot generation approach further enhances retrieval performance by leveraging bootstrapped demonstrations.
+In addition to verification performance, we evaluate the evidence-gathering capability of our approach by reporting the evidence recall of \textit{BOOST$_{\text{base}}$} and \textit{BOOST$_{\text{fs}}$}, as shown in Figure~\ref{fig:evidence_recall}.
+Recall measures the proportion of ground-truth evidence retrieved among all retrieved documents, reflecting the system’s effectiveness in evidence retrieval.
+The results confirm that our few-shot generation approach clearly enhances retrieval performance.